EphemeralElixir/Unplanned/README.md

 - There are almost no HTTP ajax requests used in this application, so don't go lookin' for them.
 - Most of the heavy-duty work is in socket.js
 - The server uses sockets as a medium for clients to send and listen for individual requests.
 You can get really creative since it is very simple and flexible to use
+- The server also makes use of Node Mailer (a javascript library) to handle sending emails between users

 Server-side is heavily dependent on using websockets, since the app requires real-time data communication.
 We use the lightweight Socket.io JS framework.